aws-samples/aws-tf-transfer-sftp-efs/README.md

 - The current solution sends basic email alert and report.
 It can be enhanced to send better looking emails.
 - The current solution assumes a single AZ in a single region.
 It could leverage multiple AZs and / or use EFS replication to provide multi-region availability.
 - The current solution does not employ any form of backup.
 EFS has the ability to do automatic backups and this could be leveraged.
-- Performance and throughput should be configured based on desired behavior from regular usage.
+- EFS performance and throughput should be configured based on desired behavior from regular usage.

 ## Security